adityaprabhu16/generative-ai-research/RAGFarmAgent/README.md

 # INDOOR SMART FARMING AGENT

 I'm developing the following agent for the recent Ottomator hackathon.
-I'll update everyone on the results very soon!

 Introduction:
 For this Hackathon, my goal is to demo a robust Farming RAG agent that acts as a smart assistant for your indoor farm, greenhouse, or any other growing asset.